hyperledger/fabric-contract-api-go/CONTRIBUTING.md

 This repo uses Godog to run cucumber functional tests, which are located in `internal/functionaltests`.
 The features for these tests are then located in the `features` folder.
 The functional tests use contracts from the `contracts` folder.
 To run the functional tests, run the `godog` command in the `internal/functionaltests` folder.
 You can find more information on Godog [here](https://github.com/cucumber/godog).

 All source files in this repo require licenses at the top.
-You can find the text of this license [here](.azure-pipelines/resources/license.txt).
-License checking is performed using the npm package [license-check-and-add](https://www.npmjs.com/package/license-check-and-add) and config for this is located in `.azure-pipelines/resources/license-config.json`.
-To perform license checking yourself install the package globally and in the top level of this repo, run `license-check-and-add check -f .azure-pipelines/resources/license-config.json`.
+You can find the text of this license [here](.golangci.yml).
+To perform license checking yourself, run `make lint`.

+## Updating dependencies

+If any changes are made to the module dependencies in [go.mod](go.mod), the module changes must be reflected in the integration test chaincodes, since they refer to the development codebase rather than a released version.
+This is done by running `make sync-deps`.

 ## Mechanics of Contributing
 The codebase for this repo is maintained in GitHub, as such changes to the codebase should be given via a Pull Request.
-An Azure Pipeline build is run against all pull requests and a passing build is required for code to be merged.
-The pipeline performs vetting, linting, license checking and testing.
-Issues for this repo are handled in [JIRA](https://jira.hyperledger.org).
-Fabric projects are split in JIRA and therefore all issues related to fabric-contract-api-go should use `FABCAG`.
-All pull requests should refer to a JIRA issue.

-Pull requests should contain a single commit.
-The commit message should be prefixed with the issue number in square brackets e.g. `[FABCAG-XXXX]` followed by a concise explanation of the changes being made.
+The pull request title and commit messages should be a concise explanation of the changes being made.
 The PR should then contain more in depth information.
-If a change is requested you should amend your original commit and force push over the original.
+If a change is requested you should add an additional commit and push this to the PR branch.

-When you take on an issue raised in JIRA you should assign it to yourself and update that status as you do the work.

 ## Code of Conduct Guidelines
 See our [Code of Conduct Guidelines](CODE_OF_CONDUCT.md)